sudheerj/vuejs-interview-questions/README.md

         // Called from Component
         ```
     3. The options that expect object values(such as methods, components and directives) will be merged into the same
        object.
-In this case, the component’s options will take priority when there are conflicting keys in these
+In this case, the component's options will take priority when there are conflicting keys in these
        objects.
         ```javascript
         var mixin = {